 From the volunteers in the smallest villages to multi-national corporation executives; from the tip of the Keweenaw Peninsula to the Indiana border; and from the 15-year-old YAC member to the retired former governor; Michigan has benefited from inspired leadership.
 Many of the leaders of Michigan’s philanthropic infrastructure organizations and large projects to increase and improve philanthropy were interviewed for Our State of Generosity.
 However, this group is not by any means inclusive of all of the talent that was brought to bear to improve the state for the common good.

-Yet, mentioned by virtually every participant in the Our State of Generosity interviews was the decades long leadership provided by Dr. Russell G. Mawby (Russ Mawby), past president, CEO and chairman of the board of the W.K.
-Kellogg Foundation, and Dorothy A. Johnson (Dottie Johnson), past president and CEO of the Council of Michigan Foundations (CMF).
-Together, they provided a framework of ethics, values, and informally conveyed “standard operating procedures” for the field.
+Yet, mentioned by virtually every participant in the Our State of Generosity interviews were the decades-long leadership provided by the late Russ Mawby, past president, CEO and chairman of the board of the W.K.
+Kellogg Foundation, and Dorothy (Dottie) Johnson, past president and CEO of the Council of Michigan Foundations.
+Together, they provided a framework of ethics and values, and informally conveyed “standard operating procedures” for the field.
 Respected as visionary, smart, inclusive, empowering, modest, and totally committed to increasing and improving the charitable sector, Russ and Dottie worked as a team.
 No one worked longer or harder.
 They mentored several generations of new leaders – and those new leaders could be described as any person who had an interest in building a better world and/or improving the human condition.
 They each held national and international positions of leadership, yet there was never any doubt that Michigan was their home and the focus of their work.

-Video: Watch leaders discuss Russ Mawby and Dottie Johnson’s leadership style.
+Video: Leaders discuss Russ Mawby and Dottie Johnson’s leadership style.

 In traveling across Michigan to establish new community foundations, comments made in almost every city, small town, and village in Michigan included at least one of the following: “Do you know Russ?
 He’s one of my best friends!” or “If this is a Kellogg project, we’re behind it.
 They are wonderful.”